List of the busiest airports in China

 China's busiest airports are a series of lists ranking the 100 busiest airports in Mainland China according to the number of total passengers, including statistics for total aircraft movements and total cargo movements, following the official register yearly since 2000.
-The data here presented are provided by the Civil Aviation Administration of China (CAAC) and these statistics do not include the results for the special administrative regions of Hong Kong and Macau, or the disputed region of Taiwan.
+The data here presented are provided by the Civil Aviation Administration of China (CAAC) and these statistics do not include the results for the special administrative regions of Hong Kong and Macau, or the country of Taiwan (ROC).
 Both Hong Kong and Macau have their own civil aviation regulators (the Civil Aviation Department and the Civil Aviation Authority respectively); Taiwan also has its own civil aviation regulator (the Aviation Safety Council).

 The lists are presented in chronological order starting from the latest year.
 The number of total passengers is measured in persons and includes any passenger that arrives or departs from, or transits through, every airport in the country.
 The number of total aircraft movements is measured in airplane-times and includes the departures and arrivals of any kind of aircraft in schedule or charter conditions.
 The number of total cargo movements in metric tonnes and includes all the movements of cargo and mail that arrives or departs from the airport.

-At a glance
+2020s

+2024 final statistics

+The 100 busiest airports in China in 2024 ordered by total passenger traffic, according to CAAC statistics.

+2022 final statistics

+The 100 busiest airports in China in 2022 ordered by total passenger traffic, according to CAAC statistics.